loopmode/crosslink/README.md

 In a single yarn workspace, this scenario will have babel 6 and 7 co-exist all over the place.
 Some babel plugins will simply not work and report that you're trying to run them with a wrong version of babel, and it's hard or impossible to get good control over the situation.

-Using multiple yarn workspaces avoids those problems altogether, but it provides no way to cross-link packages across workspaces either.
+Using multiple yarn workspaces avoids those problems altogether, but it provides no way to crosslink packages across workspaces either.

-That's where cross-link steps in.
+That's where crosslink steps in.

 ### Project structure